 Seals can tell us much about a seal owner.
 They speak of authority and legitimacy, and the iconography and legend (around the seal circumference) often suggest something about the status of the owner and how they wanted to be regarded.

 They can also provide us with valuable information for historical studies of:

 - social status

-The seals from DL 25 and DL 26 are mostly personal seals.
-Although they also cover seals which are:
+The seals from DL 25 and DL 26 are mostly personal seals but there are also:

 - monastic seals